 4. Encouraging your son to open up about his worries would help him hugely now and in the future.

 You can role model discussing feelings and being comfortable with them and encourage the other adults in the family to do this too.
 Make sure you have time and space for your child to talk to you and open up, bake together, take walks and have 1:1 time regularly so he has space and place where can open up.

 Don’t be afraid of asking ‘how do you feel’ the more we discuss feelings the more comfortable your child will be with them. name it to tame it say psychologists about emotions and research has proved time and again that naming our emotions does reduce their intensity.

 Helping your child find words for his feelings and a space to discuss them will reduce the tension he feels.

-I do hope these tips help you help your son.
+I do hope these tips help on How to Help a Tense Child will help you and help your son.
 Remember his reaction is quite normal and that any stress-reducing techniques he learns now will stand him in good stead always.
-Don’t forget to relax and destress yourself too – feelings are after all contagious
+Don’t forget to relax and destress yourself too – feelings are, after all, contagious.

 The emotionally healthy kids podcast